tapfortap/Documentation/unity/integration.md

 ```
 Where gender is either `Gender.male` or `Gender.female`, `age` is a positive integer, `location` is two doubles (double latitude, double longitude), and user `account ID`s are strings.

-**Note:** If you are using Tap for Tap's [monetization](/doc/monetization) program passing this information can greatly increase your revenue.
+**Note:** If you are using Tap for Tap's [monetization network](/doc/make-money/monetization-network), passing this information can greatly increase your revenue.

 ## Step 5 - Building the Project for Android and iOS